particle-iot/particle-workshops/demos/4-beyonddevices/steps.md

 8. Click "review and create"
 9. Click "create"
 10. It will take a minute to create your hub.
 If it takes too long, just show of the existing one.
 Once created, click on "Shared access policies" and create a new policy.
-11. Give the policy the name "workshop-policy" and choose all permissions.
+11. Give the policy the name `workshop-policy` and choose all permissions.
 12. Grab the primary key and go back to the integration tab of the Particle console.
 13. For the Event name use, "env-sensors"
 14. For the hub name use "tc-workshop-hub"